Top of the page

 During cystometry, your bladder is filled with water to measure its ability to hold in and push out the water.
 Medicine may also be given to see whether your bladder contracts or relaxes normally in response to the medicine.
 A small tube (catheter) can be placed in your rectum to measure pressure as the bladder fills.
 A small pad or needle may be placed near your anus to measure muscle function in this area.

 In general, there's nothing you have to do before this test, unless your doctor tells you to.

 You will need to take off most of your clothes below the waist.
 You will be given a cloth or paper covering to use during the test.

 While the catheter is in place, another test may also be done to help find out if the nerves that control urination are working properly.

 Cystometry testing usually takes 30 to 60 minutes.
 But it may take slightly longer if any of the special tests are done.

 You may feel embarrassed at having to urinate in front of other people.
 This procedure is quite routine for the medical staff.
 If you find yourself feeling embarrassed, take deep, slow breaths and try to relax.

 You will feel a strong urge to urinate at times during the test.
 You may also find it somewhat uncomfortable when the catheter is inserted and left in place, and you may be sore afterward.
 If so, soaking in a warm tub bath may help.

-Cystometry usually does not cause problems.
-There is always a slight risk of developing a urinary tract infection when a catheter is inserted into the bladder.
+Cystometry usually doesn't cause problems.
+There is always a slight risk of getting a urinary tract infection when a catheter is inserted into the bladder.
 In rare cases, a bladder infection can spread to a kidney and into the blood, leading to a life-threatening infection.
 If an infection occurs, it can be treated with antibiotics.